BehbudSh/nginx-ingress/README.md

 kubectl create -f service/nodeport.yaml

 Kubernetes will randomly allocate two ports on every node of the cluster.
 To access the Ingress controller, use an IP address of any node of the cluster along with the two allocated ports.
-Read more about the type NodePort here.